Hawaiideveloper/Infastructure-as-Code-Sample_Env/Getting_Started_Step_1_after_README_AWS_Keys.md

 ## Disclaimer:
 > *Use of this repo constitutes your willingness and liability to read and make your own decisions.
 This repo is for educational experience only.
-Therefore all liability, or legal matters are forfeited by both the reader and writer of this walkthrough and all of its documentation provides no guarantee of services and content may change without notice.*
+Therefore all liability, or legal matters are forfeited by both the reader and writer of this walkthrough and all of its documentation provides no guarantee of services and content may change without notice.
+Neither AlcoTerra, Halfawayservices or any company that Corey Albright works with or for or afterwards constitues an agreement or liability to access such systems or any liability.*  For this tutorial I will be mentioning MacOS commands as that is my preferred system.
+It is recommended that the user find equivelent systems like Linux or have access to a terminal based system like Windows Subsystem for Linux.